 Rigorous adherence to construction and operational parameters through monitoring and use of technology

-Multi-tiered internal and external oversight
+Multi-tiered internal and external oversight and robust management of change

 Adherence to practices grounded in continuous improvements and learnings from past experiences, including industry failures and best practices.